sunnyliketheweather94/computational_finance/README.md

      * Covered the different pay-off functions for different options
      * Covered inheritance and polymorphism
      * Covered the use of the keyword *virtual* in C++ function prototypes and destructors
+3. Constructing a Simple Matrix class
+     * Covered generic, templated programming
+     * Covered overloading of the addition, << and subtraction operators
+     * Covered the std::vector and std::pair data structures